fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

     outputs, updated_states = f_forward((x,), (v,))

-MemoryModule implementations with functional forward use their explicit state transition directly. ``nn.Sequential`` modules recursively compose their children, while other composite modules use the general fallback path.
-The fallback temporarily substitutes explicit state, runs the regular forward, and then restores the module state, so it has additional state-substitution overhead.
+MemoryModule implementations with functional forward use their explicit state transition directly.
+Flat ``nn.Sequential`` modules compose direct functional children with a state cursor.
+Other composite modules use the general fallback, which temporarily loads explicit registered memories, runs the regular forward, and then restores those memories.

 Step 2.
 Explicitly declare compressors (optional)
 ###############################################################